marcomoroni/portfolio-2/content/2017-12-01-physics-based-animation/index.md

 opt_preview_img = ["point.gif", "inverted", 3, 3]
 +++

-This is a set of physics-based animations I made at university using C++.
+This is a set of physics-based animations I made at university in C++.

 {{ article_buttons(buttons=["Source code", "https://github.com/marcomoroni/set09119"]) }}